HYDROTHERMAL VENTS

 (see close-up of clam in ANIMALS section below)

-Unidentified octopod near Middle Valley site
+Graneledone octopod near Middle Valley site

-Unidentified sea cucumber near Middle Valley site
+Unidentified cucumbers in Middle Valley

-Paralvinella worms (in a vent chimney, left)
+Paralvinella worms in vent chimneys

 Scale worms (covered with bacterial filaments, right)

-Maldonid worm
+Maldonid (bamboo) worm

 Limpet Lepidodrilus

-Limpet
+Limpet ?

 Unnamed species of Vesicomyid clam